 The Eliza S. Barney Genealogical Record generally contains data on white individuals who were born on Nantucket and some information on those who married Nantucketers.
 Reflecting prevailing prejudices of Barney’s day, it omits virtually all islanders of color, despite Barney and her husband being well-known anti-slavery activists.
 Information on families that left Nantucket is scanty, as Barney was not able to track those who emigrated from the island.
 Death dates for individuals still living when Barney herself died in 1889 are also generally missing, understandably, except for people added by Barney’s granddaughter, who continued the record into the 1910s.

-This nineteenth-century manuscript has been entered into a searchable database in a project led by Betsy Tyler, and with data entry by Tanya Bresinsky, Patti Hanley, and Joan Elrick Clarke.
-The work was funded by several generous grants from the Tupancy-Harris Foundation and a small grant from the Massachusetts Society of the Cincinnati for the purchase of a printer for the database and the creation of a user’s guide.
-The database is now presented online.
+The Eliza Starbuck Barney Genealogical Record Books, c.
+1600-1900 (MS186) were entered into a searchable database in a project led by Betsy Tyler, and with data entry by Tanya Bresinsky, Patti Hanley, and Joan Elrick Clarke.
+(For more information on the project, see Historic Nantucket, Family Roots, Winter 1998, page 8.)
+The work was funded by several generous grants from the Tupancy-Harris Foundation and a small grant from the Massachusetts Society of the Cincinnati.